bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 **Sample table: foods**

-To join two tables ‘company’ and ‘foods’, the following SQL statement can be used :
+To join two tables 'company’ and 'foods’, the following SQL statement can be used :

 **SQL Code:**